webpack-contrib/webpack-canary/README.md

 ### Readme file

-The readme can also contain any other content tha twould usualy be in the file.
+The readme can also contain any other content that would usually be in the file.
 If there are multiple code blocks, only the first one will be used.

     # A title